-Under the proposal submitted by the Company's Remuneration Committee, the General Shareholders' Meeting held on 13 April 2018 approved the following remuneration policy:
+Under the proposal submitted by the Company's Remuneration Committee, the Shareholders' General Meeting held on 12 April 2019 approved the following remuneration policy:

-- The remuneration of the Members of the Presiding Board of the General Meeting and of the Supervisory Board is in the form of an attendance fee.
-This is established for the entire term of office, considering the characteristics of the Company and market practices; - The remuneration of the Statutory Auditor is in the form of a provision of services.
+- 1. The remuneration of the Members of the Presiding Board of the General Meeting and of the Supervisory Board is in the form of an attendance fee.
+This is established for the entire term of office, considering the characteristics of the Company and market practices; - 2.
+The remuneration of the Statutory Auditor is in the form of a provision of services.
 This is established annually, considering the characteristics of the Company and market practices; - 3.
-The Members of the Board of Directors shall be paid adequate remuneration taking into account: - the individual remuneration package agreed upon between the Company and each Director; - observance of the principles of internal equity and external competitiveness, taking into account relevant information disclosed by the main Portuguese economic groups on their remuneration policies and practices; - whenever such is adequate and feasible, such remuneration shall primarily consist of a fixed pay (for executive and non-executive directors) plus a variable pay (for executive directors only) as performance-based premium; - The award of the variable pay component of remuneration referred to in the preceding paragraph shall be a bonus resulting from short term performance evaluation and from the contribution of the annual performance to medium / long term economic sustainability of the Organisation; - the actual amount of the variable pay shall depend on the appraisal to be carried out every year by the Remuneration Committee on the performance of the Board members, examining the contribution of each individual executive director to both the Company's profit in the relevant financial year and compliance with the Company's targets and implementation of the medium/long-term strategies adopted by the Company; the development of the results and the level of compliance with the following strategic objectives: innovation, financial soundness, value creation, competitiveness and growth. - the payment of the variable pay component, if any, may be made wholly or in part after determination of the profit (or loss) in respect of a three-year period.
-There is, therefore, the possibility of the variable pay being reduced if the profit for the year reflects a significant deterioration in the Company's performance in the last financial year or if it is expectable that a significant deterioration will occur in the financial year underway. - the members of the Board of Directors are prohibited from concluding contracts with the Company or with its subsidiaries and/or companies in which it holds
+The Members of the Board of Directors shall be paid adequate remuneration taking into account: - the individual remuneration package agreed upon between the Company and each Director; - observance of the principles of internal equity and external competitiveness, taking into account relevant information disclosed by the main Portuguese economic groups on their remuneration policies and practices; - whenever such is adequate and feasible, such remuneration shall primarily consist of a fixed pay (for executive and non-executive directors) plus a variable pay (for executive directors only) as performance-based premium;

-- an interest, which may mitigate the risk inherent to the variability of the remuneration as determined by the Company. - 4.
-It is not the Company's policy to assign the following rights to the members of its governing bodies: - the allotment of shares and/or options to acquire shares or based on share price variation; or - any retirement benefit scheme.
+- The award of the variable pay component of remuneration referred to in the preceding paragraph shall be a bonus resulting from short term performance evaluation and from the contribution of the annual performance to medium / long term economic, environmental and social sustainability of the Organisation; - the actual amount of the variable pay shall depend on the appraisal to be carried out every year by the Remuneration Committee on the performance of the Board members, examining the contribution of each individual executive director to both the Company's profit in the relevant financial year and compliance with the Company's targets and implementation of the medium/long-term strategies adopted by the Company; the development of the results and the level of compliance with the following strategic objectives: innovation, organisational development and safety, competitiveness, growth, financial soundness and value creation; - the payment of the variable pay component, if any, may be made wholly or in part after determination of the profit (or loss) in respect of a three-year period.
+There is, therefore, the possibility of the variable pay being reduced if the profit for the year reflects a significant deterioration in the Company's performance in the last financial year or if it is expectable that a significant deterioration will occur in the financial year underway; - the members of the Board of Directors are prohibited from concluding contracts with the Company or with its subsidiaries and/or companies in which it holds an interest, which may mitigate the risk inherent to the variability of the remuneration as determined by the Company. - 4.
+It is the Company's policy to assign the following duties to the members of its governing bodies: - the allotment of shares and/or options to acquire shares or based on share price variation; or - any retirement benefit scheme to members of the governing bodies.